 Jesus—more than once—disappointed people.
 There, I said it.

-This profound truth was brought to my attention several weeks ago while recording a podcast with Josh Spurlock, the founder of My Counselor Online.
+This profound truth was brought to my attention two years ago while recording a podcast with Josh Spurlock, the founder of My Counselor Online.
 His words hit like a ton of bricks . . .
 “Jesus often disappointed people.”

 My mind raced to several instances in Scripture where this very scenario played out:

 - Many of His followers thought He came to overthrow the Roman government and reestablish Israel’s rulership.
 In Acts 1:6 those closest to Jesus gathered around him and asked him, “Lord, are you at this time going to restore the kingdom to Israel?”
 He replied with a command to wait for the outpouring of the Holy Spirit, and a promise that they would preach the gospel in Judea, Samaria, and the uttermost parts of the earth.

 - In Luke chapter 12, Jesus refused an invitation to referee a dispute between two brothers regarding their father’s inheritance.

 - A while back I read the account of Jesus’ triumphal entry into Jerusalem.
 He rode a donkey into the city, with the crowds shouting His praise, hailing Him as their king.
 They thought He would take over politically and set things right.
 He didn’t.

 I’ve heard more than one pastor tell me the reason they overwork is they don’t want to disappoint people.
 And while that might sound heroic, even spiritual, on multiple occasions we observe that Jesus didn’t do what people expected Him to do.
 And yet the Scriptures tell us He completed His mission.